These are some services you can use to invest your money in New Zealand.

-I find Squirrel Money the easiest Peer to Peer Lending platform to use.
+Squirrel Money is the easiest Peer to Peer Lending platform to use.
 It’s the only one in NZ where you can sell your investment early.
-However, the potential returns are lower than Harmoney and Lending Crowd, and it requires a minimum of $500 to invest in each loan.
+However, the potential returns are lower than Lending Crowd, and it requires a minimum of $500 to invest in each loan.

 I’ve used Snowball Effect to invest in a few Equity Crowdfunding campaigns like Squirrel, Punakaiki Fund, and Zeffer Cider.